 Here are the five steps to keeping on top of your finances if you’ve been made redundant:

 Whether you’re up to date with your payments or not, it’s a good idea to get in touch with your creditors to tell them you’ve been made redundant.

 If you let them know as soon as possible, it may be easier to ask for their help if you do begin to struggle to make payments to them later on.

-You can ask your creditors for breathing space for your debts.
-This is when you ask them to stop calling or writing to you while you deal with your debts.
-Many creditors will agree to this if you’ve sought debt advice.
+You may be able to get breathing space for your debts.
+This is when your creditors give you space to deal with your debts, if you’ve sought debt advice.

 Some creditors may agree to a short-term payment holiday.
 You can ask for credit card payment holidays and breaks in making mortgage payments.

 The missed payments during this period will usually be treated as arrears and interest and charges may continue to be added.